im-zhong/deep_learning/README.md

 My Deep Learning Codes.

 ## TODO

+1. qlora
-1. [ ] read the qlora paper
+   1. [x] read the qlora paper
-2. [ ] deploy the original model and instruct fine tune model
+   2. [x] deploy the original model and instruct fine tune model
-3. [ ] check the official qlora tutorial on hugging face, refine my code now.
+   3. [x] check the official qlora tutorial on hugging face, refine my code now.
-4. [ ] figure out why my qlora do not support quantization fine tune.
+   4. [ ] figure out why my qlora do not support quantization fine tune
+2. tokenizer
+   1. [ ] read the hugging face tutorial: <https://huggingface.co/docs/transformers/tokenizer_summary> and watch the video
+   2. [ ] read the BPE, WordPiece, Unigram, SentencePiece paper and write notes on it
+   3. [ ] train my own BPE tokenizer, use the tiktoken, just like gpt and llama

 ## Structure